 But!
-We are not operating in the usual way, so PLEASE DO NOT WALK INTO THE SURGERY TO ASK FOR APPOINTMENTS AS WE ARE ONLY MAKING APPOINTMENTS OVER THE PHONE.
+We are not operating in the usual way.
 Please see the information below that outlines the reasons why we have changed our systems and how they operate.

-We are restarting our extended hours clinics, so there will be some early morning and late evening clinics available once a week.
-These will mainly be phone call appointments but there may be some face-to-face appointments with the nurses or healthcare assistant.
+We have extended hours clinics available, so there will be some early morning and late evening clinics available once a week.

 How should I access healthcare?

 If you have a new continuous cough and/or high temperature (37.8 degrees or above) or a change to taste/smell then you advised to self-isolate at home.